mr6r4y/eCm-hclub/ch01/README.md

 ## Intro

-As discussed we begin with diving into Reverse Engineering topics.
+We begin with diving into Reverse Engineering topics.
 In the vast variety of computer architectures, operating systems, execution file formats and different protection mechanisms I choose to start up with very simple CrackMes under Linux OS.